pineylilly/paper-to-presentation-slide/README.md

 **Note:** You can set the port of the frontend server by appending `-p <port_number>` in the `start` argument in `package.json`

-**Note 2:** If you set the port below 1024, please install `libcap2-bin` and configure as shown below:
+**Note 2:** For Linux users who set the port below 1024, please install `libcap2-bin` and configure as shown below:
 ```sh
 sudo apt-get install libcap2-bin
 sudo setcap cap_net_bind_service=+ep `readlink -f \`which node\``